dddrrreee/cs240lx-20spr/labs/4-uart-8n1/README.md

      the traces from more than one pin.

 There are many extensions (listed below).
 Feel free to do some for the shadow A+ grade!
-Two key ones:
+A few key ones:

-  1. Tune the sw-uart so you can do at least 1Mb per second between two pi's for one pin.
-  2. Use interrupts on the co-processor pi to get notified when to download the log and start over.
-  3. Devise a custom network protocol that can send bits faster than ours.
+  1. Devise a custom network protocol that can send bits faster than ours.
 You should consider making it so that its easy to get one bit at a time in the interrupt handler.
+  2. Tune the sw-uart so you can do at least 1Mb per second between two pi's for one pin.
+  3. See how far you can overclock the pi by modifying `config.txt` on the SD card to get even more performance :).
+  4. Make the approach interrupt-based so we do not lose incoming characters.

 ----------------------------------------------------------------
 ### A quick and dirty guide to making 8n1 UART using GPIO